 A captain shall be appointed by each team and the captain alone will be informed by the referee of any questions relating to interpretation of the rules which may arise during the game.
-In the event of a dispute or problem the referee will inform the team captain of the decision and each captain will advise their coach/person responsible for the team.
+In the event of a dispute or problem the referee will inform the team captain of the decision and each captain will advise their coach/ person responsible for the team.

 Rule 2 Player Equipment

 Jewelry may not be worn if it poses a threat to his/her self or any other players.
 The threat of injury will be determined by the referee or Park Management if necessary.
-Absolutely no casts of any type are allowed.
+Absolutely NO casts of any type are allowed.
 Shoes must be tennis shoes, traditional turf shoes or molded cleats.
-No screw-in /replaceable cleats are allowed.
+No screw-in /replaceable cleats or metal cleats are allowed.
 Knee braces with metal must be covered with a protective sleeve or ace bandage.
 If the referees find that a player is wearing articles not permitted by the rules and/or which may constitute a danger to him/her or other players, the referees shall order the player to remove the dangerous articles.
 If the player fails to carry out the referee’s instruction, the player shall not be permitted to participate.

 Rule 3 Referees

 One or two referees (of equal authority) will be responsible for control of the game.
 Referee decisions on points of fact connected with play shall be final so far as result of the game is concerned.
 All referees are independent contractors and are not affiliated with Milwaukee Kickers Soccer Club.

 Rule 4 Duration of Game